 Our second walk on Sunday was around the Hadrian’s wall area of Northumberland.
 Although this countryside is on our doorstep and took less than an hour to get to, I have to say I’m not that familiar with the walking terrain of the area.
 We did, however, stay at the nearby Winshields Farm last year on our first family camping trip.
 We enjoyed some great comfort food at the Twice Brewed Inn and the night ended up with us downing shots of cherry liqueur with our tent neighbours (who we had never met before!)
 You can take the lass out of Newcastle!

 The 8 mile walk started at the Housesteads Roman Fort at 11.30am.
 The fort is part of the National Trust, there is a fee of £4 to park, which was duly paid.
 Boots on, rucksack loaded and we set off on our route towards Steel Rigg, arriving back at the car park around 4pm.
 I will be honest and say that we trusted Dave to lead the way so I can’t give you the exact route.
 I’m sure there are excellent hiking bloggers out there who will have covered this path before.

-The highlight for me was the iconic Sycamore Gap made famous by Kevin Costner filming here in Robin Hood Price of Thieves.
+The highlight for me was the iconic Sycamore Gap made famous by Kevin Costner filming here in Robin Hood Prince of Thieves.

-It was also great to get to know the guys who we will going on the challenge with in April too and a big shout out to Hugo, the most energetic doggy in the north east.
+It was also great to get to know the guys who we will be going on the challenge within April too and a big shout out to Hugo, the most energetic doggy in the northeast.

 More spending opportunities